 I don’t see this move as anything revolutionary.
 For me, music has already been damaged from every angle.
 Songs are no longer part of larger concepts.
 Now it’s all about individual singles and videos.
 If your goal is getting bigger in this game, it can definitely help.
 But keep in mind that this is “The New Game”, where income is mainly from other sources & activities.
 When numbers are everything, exposure is king.
 So I think it can help.
 Get big playing their game, then look to sign a more favorable deal.
 More or less… As it always has been.”

 Cesar is a singer-songwriter from Madrid, Spain.
 Find out more about him on CesarFParker.net.

 “I feel like it’s really hard to get above all the other noise out there & obviously getting more plays on Spotify would be a great help.
 Despite feeling as if I’m screaming into a void, I don’t feel it’s right to give Spotify a cut from the minuscule royalties I’d get anyway.
 So, there’s a bit of conflict of interest, so I just can’t see myself doing it.”

-Despite the details of the new feature not being clear, most artists we spoke to seem to be eager to at least give it a try.
+Despite the details of the new feature not being clear, most artists I spoke to seem to be eager to at least give it a try.
 At a time when it’s easier than ever to produce and publish your own music, the rate of new music being released is unprecedented.
-Some artists have even resorted to Facebook ads for music promotion.
-And with Spotify acting as the gatekeepers of popular music, it’s understandable why Spotify Promotion is invaluble to artists, despite the cost.
+Some artists have even resorted to Facebook Ads for music promotion.
+And with Spotify acting as the gatekeepers of popular music, it’s understandable why Spotify Promotion is invaluable to artists, despite the cost.

 If you’re looking to promote your music without giving up on any revenue, there are a few features you can try today.
-Check out our guide on Spotify Canvas, where we discuss how to create and publish your first canvas.
+Check out my guide on Spotify Canvas, where I discuss how to create and publish your first canvas.